ealipio/santex-vendure/README.md

-## Goals

-- Get familiar with Styled Components as styling strategy
-- Get a good understanding of Apollo Client and how to integrate Graphql to a React front end application
-- Use Graphql Fragments
-- Acquire good practices with Jest and testing both components and hooks
-- Review React hooks concepts and develop custom hooks

 ## Requirements

 - Implement a home page with a grid of products that includes product picture, description and price (from any product variant).
 Hint: use Graphql query.